Skip to content

 Prerequisites

-If you would like to speed up the run time and run MMSEQ2 locally on Isambard instead of using the MMSEQ remote server please follow the installation instructions below.
-This creates a conda environment named mmseq.
-You only have to clone the GitHub to get access to the example DB and QUERY for testing.
+If you would like to speed up the run time and run MMseqs2 locally on Isambard instead of using the MMseqs2 remote server please follow the installation instructions below.
+You can optionally add mmseqs2 to the conda environment above.

 conda create -n mmseq python=3.10